gbeced/pyalgotrade/doc/mtgox_tutorial.rst

 .. literalinclude:: ../samples/tutorial_mtgox_2.py

-The code is doing 5 important things:
+The code is doing 4 things:
- 1. Declaring a new strategy.
-There is only one method that has to be defined, *onBars*, which is called for every bar received.
- 2. Creating a client to connect to MtGox.
+ 1. Creating a client to connect to MtGox.
 For papertrading purposes we only need to specify the currency to use.
- 3. Creating a feed that will build bars from the trades received through the client.
+ 2. Creating a live feed that will build bars from the trades received through the client.
- 4. Creating a broker for backtesting.
+ 3. Creating a broker for backtesting.
- 5. Running the strategy with the bars supplied by the feed and the backtesting broker.
+ 4. Running the strategy with the bars supplied by the feed and the backtesting broker.
+Note that we had to add the client to the event dispatch loop before running the strategy.

 If you run the script you should see something like this:

 .. literalinclude:: ../samples/tutorial_mtgox_2.output

-TODO: Include a trading strategy